In front of the head of state.. the UAE ambassadors to Qatar and Kenya take the legal oath

-He was sworn in before His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, “may God protect him” today..
-His Excellency Sheikh Zayed bin Khalifa bin Sultan bin Shakhbout Al Nahyan, the State’s designated ambassador to the sisterly State of Qatar, and His Excellency Salem Ibrahim bin Ahmed Muhammad Al Naqbi, the designated State Ambassador to Republic of Kenya.
+The legal oath was taken before His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, yesterday, Sheikh Zayed bin Khalifa bin Sultan bin Shakhbout Al Nahyan, the designated ambassador of the State to the sisterly State of Qatar, and Salem Ibrahim bin Ahmed Muhammad Al Naqbi, the designated ambassador of the State to the Republic of Kenya .

-During the oath-taking ceremony that took place at Al-Shati Palace in Abu Dhabi, His Highness the President of the State wished the two ambassadors success in their new duties and urged them to exert their tireless efforts to strengthen the UAE’s relations with the brotherly countries of Qatar and friendly Kenya at various levels.. stressing His Highness’ keenness The country is to consolidate relations of friendship and cooperation with various brotherly and friendly countries for the benefit of all.
+His Highness the President of the State, during the swearing-in ceremony that took place at Al Shati Palace in Abu Dhabi, wished the two ambassadors success in their new duties, and urged them to make their unremitting efforts to strengthen the UAE’s relations with the brotherly countries of Qatar and friendly Kenya, at various levels, stressing His Highness’ keenness The country is to consolidate relations of friendship and cooperation with various brotherly and friendly countries for the benefit of all.

-The oath-taking ceremony was attended by His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister and Minister of the Presidential Court, His Highness Sheikh Hamdan bin Mohammed bin Zayed Al Nahyan, His Excellency Sheikh Mohammed bin Hamad bin Tahnoon Al Nahyan, Advisor for Special Affairs at the Presidential Court, and His Excellency Sheikh Shakhbout bin Nahyan Al Nahyan, Minister of State, and His Excellency Khalifa Shaheen Al Marar, Minister of State.
+The oath-taking ceremony was attended by His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister and Minister of the Presidential Court, His Highness Sheikh Hamdan bin Mohammed bin Zayed Al Nahyan, and Sheikh Mohammed bin Hamad bin Tahnoon Al Nahyan, Advisor for Special Affairs in the Presidential Court, Sheikh Shakhbout bin Nahyan Al Nahyan, Minister of State, and Minister of State Khalifa Shaheen Al Marar.

 Follow our latest local and sports news and the latest political and economic developments via Google news